 Our favorite hot pot restaurant in San Diego is Little Sheep Mongolian Hot Pot.
 They are probably the largest Chinese chain in the United States and famous throughout much of China.

 (Part of the reason why we know quite a bit about this popular Chinese food is that my husband’s law firm did some finance work for Little Sheep Mongolian Hot Pot when we lived in Hong Kong.)

 They expanded to several American cities, focused on the West Coast, several years ago.
 The food is very good and it’s impeccably clean, which should go without saying but doesn’t always (unfortunately) with hot pot restaurants in America.

-Our personal recommendation for the novice is their weekday lunch special ($11.95 as of this writing).
+Our personal recommendation for the novice is their weekday lunch special.
 You only have to choose what kind of broth you prefer, and what type of sliced meat (beef or pork, among several options) you want.
 Everything else (including a selection of pre-sliced Asian vegetables and noodles) is brought to the table on an individual plate for each person.
 They do serve beer and wine, as well as other Asian spirits.
 But it is also family-friendly.